vonum/book-shelf/README.md

 #### Cryptocurrencies, Blockchain and Finance
 - The Internet of Money
+- The Internet of Money - Volume Two
 - **_Mastering Bitcoin_** - Programming the Open Blockchain
 - **_Mastering Ethereum** - Building Smart Contracts and DApps
 - Rich Dad Poor Dad